Darth-Apple/BAM/readme.txt

 Notice: This is a beta version.
 If you would like to test on a live board, please report any bugs that you discover!
+There are some known issues, and the original BAM 1 is recommended for download until the new release is finalized.
 Full release is coming soon!

 WARNING: There are a few known issues with the upgrader at this time.
 If you choose to use this plugin on a live board, please perform an upgrade from BAM 1 with a full uninstall-reinstall.
 These issues will be resolved before the final release!